google/mobly/docs/logcat_pubsub_tutorial.md

                 self.low_voltage_event.set()
 ```

-Before the subscriber can subscribe to a logcat stream, the publisher first
+Before the subscriber can subscribe to a logcat stream, the logcat service
-needs to be registered with the `AndroidDevice` object:
+must first be initialized.

 ```
 ad = android_device.AndroidDevice('0123456789')
-ad.services.register('publisher', logcat_pubsub.LogcatPublisher)
+ad.start_services()
 ```

 From here, we can create a new instance of `SpeakerBatterySubscriber` and
-have it subscribe to the publisher service.
+have it subscribe to the logcat service.

 ```
 speaker_battery_subscriber = SpeakerBatterySubscriber()
-speaker_battery_subscriber.subscribe(ad.services.publisher)
+speaker_battery_subscriber.subscribe(ad.services.logcat)
 ```

 When each logcat line appears, the battery voltage will be compared against